 Once you’re stabilised, when you’re safe, when you’re sleeping and eating reasonably, when medication is helping if you need it, when you have some basic coping strategies, you might be ready for trauma-specific work focused on the sexual violence or domestic abuse itself.

 This isn’t about rushing.
-Some people are ready quickly; others need months or years of stabilization first.
+Some people are ready quickly; others need months or years of stabilisation first.
 Both are normal.

 Survivors UK